This post may include affiliate links; for details, see our disclosure policy.

-This Norwegian Vegetarian Meatballs recipe was created in partnership with Ancestry.
+This post was created in partnership with Ancestry.
 All opinions are our own.

 A few months ago Alex and I sent a spit sample to the Ancestry lab to analyze our DNA.
 We got back some interesting results!
 And it sparked a really fun conversation in both Alex and my families about our heritage.
 Now that we’ve tried them, we think AncestryDNA kits would be fantastic holiday gifts to help you connect with your family.
 And this season, Ancestry is offering a brand new feature called Traits.
 Alex and I got to try out Traits to show you how it works!